openresty/openresty-devel-utils/README.md

 https://github.com/openresty/lua-nginx-module/blob/master/util/build.sh#L34

 And it intentionally omits the RPATH for LuaJIT.
-This is because the developers of `lua-nginx-module` usually wants to run different builds of LuaJIT when running the test suite in different "test modes" of the Test::Nginx::Socket test scaffold without the burden of re-linking the local nginx binary.
+This is because the developers of `lua-nginx-module` usually want to run different builds of LuaJIT when running the test suite in different "test modes" of the Test::Nginx::Socket test scaffold without the burden of re-linking the local nginx binary.

-For example, when running the test suite with Valgrind, the developers of `lua-nginx-module` would set the system environment
+For example, when running the test suite with Valgrind, the developers of `lua-nginx-module` would set the system environment:

 ```bash
 export LD_LIBRARY_PATH=/usr/local/openresty-valgrind/luajit/lib:$LD_LIBRARY_PATH